Women's Equality Day 2014

-No. You can participate from anywhere but if you would like to meet other members of the Women's Studies Program we will moderate the event from the office of Women's Studies located in DOAK Hall RM's 123.
+No. You can participate from anywhere but if you would like to meet other members of the Women's & Gender Studies we will moderate the event from the office of Women's Studies located in DOAK Hall RM's 123.

 To prepare for our "tweetcchat", take a chance with our test your knowledge quiz about

 1.)
 August 26th is celebrated as Women's Equality Day to commemorate what?

 2.)
 In what year did Congresswoman Bella Abzug introduce legislation to ensure that this important American anniversary would be celebrated?

 3.)
 In what year did women in the United States win the right to vote?